Frinton-on-Sea railway station: History

 This section of line was built as the Tendring Hundred Railway and opened in 1867.
 The Tendring Hundred Railway was operated by the Great Eastern Railway, which subsequently bought the line and the adjacent Clacton-on-Sea Railway on 1 July 1883.

-When the line first opened there was no station at Frinton, which was then a very small village.
+When the line first opened, there was no station at Frinton, which was then a very small village.
 The nearest stations were at Kirby Cross and Walton-on-the-Naze.
-In the mid-1880s developers began to lay out a new resort town at Frinton, and reached an agreement with the railway company to build a new station.
+In the mid-1880s, developers began to lay out a new resort town at Frinton and reached an agreement with the railway company to build a new station.
 The station was opened with the name Frinton in July 1888.

-The line became part of the London and North Eastern Railway (LNER) in 1923 and then the Eastern Region of British Railways in 1948 following nationalisation of the railways.
+The line became part of the London and North Eastern Railway (LNER) in 1923.
+In 1929, the LNER introduced luxurious Pullman day excursion trips from Liverpool Street to various seaside resorts.
+The service known as the Eastern Belle served on Mondays, Frinton and Walton on Tuesdays, on Wednesdays, and and on Thursdays and Fridays.
+The service ended in September 1939 at the outset of World War II.

+The station then became part of the Eastern Region of British Railways in 1948, following nationalisation of the railways.

-The station is immediately to the west of a level crossing that provides road access to Frinton.
+The station lies immediately to the west of a level crossing that provides road access to Frinton.
 Residents of the town who live inside the gates of the crossing attach a particular status to this fact.
-These wooden gates were, until 2009, the only manually operated level crossing gates on the line.
+These wooden gates were, until 2009, the only manually'-operated level crossing gates on the line.
 The level crossing is now protected by a barrier system.

 The station's name was changed to Frinton-on-Sea in 2007.